rikardvinge/explainpolysvm/README.rst

 In total, there are 19 interactions in thecompressed linear model for a problem with three features and a polynomial degree of three.

-The results are presented as a boxplot of 100 testsets, each containing 500 observations per class, while the number of interactions is incrementally reduced by order of least importance.
+The results are presented as a boxplot of 100 test sets, each containing 500 observations per class, while the number of interactions is incrementally reduced by order of least importance.
 We find a small by gradual increase in median classification accruacy, as well as a slight reduction in the variation of the accuracy.
 We also find that when dropping the 18th feature, i.e. the second most important, performance drops to slightly abvoe chance.
-This is due to dropping of the two most important interactions, :math:`x1^2`, which is known to play a vital role in the separation of the two classes.
+This is due to dropping one of the two most important interactions, :math:`x1^2`, which we know plays a vital role in the separation of the two classes.

 .. image:: ./examples/3d_tubes/images/feature_selection_3d.png